Submission Preparation Checklist

 Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.
 Avoid abbreviations in the title of the manuscript.
 The spelled-out abbreviation followed by the abbreviation in parenthesis should be used on first mention unless the abbreviation is a standard unit of measurement.

-- Authors (or their employers) retain copyright of their work but grant the British Paramedic Journal an exclusive licence allowing the journal the right of first publication.
+Authors (or their employers) retain copyright of their work but grant the British Paramedic Journal an exclusive licence allowing the journal the right of first publication.
 A non-exclusive licence is available for authors that are unable to sign an exclusive licence, such as UK Government employees.
-After 1 year from the publication date, the work will be simultaneously licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives License that allows others to share the work under the following terms:
+After 1 year from the publication date, the work will be simultaneously licensed under a Creative Commons licence that allows others to share the work under the following terms:

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.